 In order that Ranby adopts fully the Working Prison concept, a review of all prisoner accommodation is necessary.

 The IEPS is employed across all aspects of the prison.

 Access to PIN phones is available on all units.

-H & I wings have a mixture of single and double cells with integral sanitation and shower for 60 prisoners on each wing.
+House Blocks 6 & 7 have a mixture of single and double cells with integral sanitation and showers for 60 prisoners on each wing.
 Each unit is detached and within it’s own grounds.

 Reception Criteria: Prior arrangement is necessary for the transfer of Lifers, IPP, Score 3 prisoners, and prisoners on open ACCTs.
 Initial OASYs assessments & sentence plans should be completed where possible.

 Prisoners subject to parole must be within 6 months of their PED.
 Prisoners should have at least 3 months left to serve from arrival.
 Ranby does not impose any reception criteria based upon length of sentence.
 We prefer prisoners to have at least 3 months left to serve after arrival.

 HMP Ranby is a designated working prison .We would appreciate consideration from sending establishments prioritising allocating prisoners who wish to work.